Segments API

 ## Preview an Unsaved Definition

-Preview is the safest way to test segment logic before saving it or using it in a campaign workflow.
-It lets your integration ask Mailrith what the rule would match without creating a permanent saved segment.
+Preview is the safest way to test segment logic before you save the segment or use the segment in a campaign workflow.
+Preview lets your integration ask Mailrith which subscribers the rule would match without creating a permanent saved segment.

-Use preview for external segment builders, migration validation, campaign approval tools, and AI agents that propose subscriber definitions.
-A human can review the preview result before the definition becomes part of the workspace.
+Use preview for external segment builders, migration validation, campaign approval tools, and AI agents that propose segment definitions.
+A human can review the preview count and matching subscribers before the definition becomes part of the workspace.

-- Preview before saving complex `all` and `any` condition groups.
+- Preview before you save complex `all` and `any` condition groups.

-- Preview before using a segment for a broadcast send.
+- Preview before you use a segment for a broadcast send.

-- Preview when migrating from another platform where rule behavior may not match exactly.
+- Preview when you migrate from another platform where rule behavior may not match exactly.

-- If preview results look wrong, fix the definition rather than saving and editing repeatedly.
+- If preview results look wrong, fix the definition instead of saving the segment and editing it repeatedly.

 **Preview Request**